agtonomy/trellis/README.md

 Trellis uses [Asio](https://think-async.com/Asio/) under the hood to run an event loop.

 ## eCAL Core
-At the core, Trellis is built on top of [Continental's enhanced Communication Abstraction Layer](https://github.com/continental/ecal) (eCAL) library.
+At the core, Trellis is built on top of [Eclipse Foundation's enhanced Communication Abstraction Layer](https://github.com/eclipse-ecal/ecal) (eCAL) library.
 This brings in a core set of functionality:

 1. Dynamic service discovery
 1. Inter-process messaging patterns (pubsub and rpc)